-The chosen curriculum should support the identified mission of the proposed school.
+The curriculum should support the identified mission of the proposed school.
 Applicants adopting an existing curriculum may include a link to the full curriculum instead of the minimum requirements listed in Appendix 2.2.2 of the RFP.

-Section 2.5: Diverse Learners
+Section 2.5: Special Student Populations